MatthewFallon/nh-stream/computer.md

 ![Reset the images in slideshow](assets/select-slides.png)

-Go in to the “New Hope Current Pres” Folder which should open by default, and select all but the first slide from that folder by selecting the first image, pressing [Ctrl+a], and then holding [Ctrl] while clicking the first image again.
+Go in to the current date's presentation Folder which should open by default, and select all but the first slide from that folder by selecting the first image, pressing [Ctrl+a], and then holding [Ctrl] while clicking the first image again.
 Finally, select open and click ok in the image slideshow to complete selection.

+To reset it to work with the missing files instead, set the slides to all of the slides in the blank-100-slides folder and then move the folder.
+This will trick obs into see 100 "missing" files for you to search for.

 ### Set Video (Optional)

 If the pastor instructs you to use a video during service, you will find the video in the New Hope Service folder under Skits in a folder named for the video.
 Select “6) Skit Media” and then select the “Video Source” option.
 Browse for the video and select it to set it.
-When playing the video, you must unmute the Realtek Audio speakers to have it play in the sanctuary.
+When playing the video, you must unmute the Realtek Audio speakers and raise the volume of `Input 1` on the soundboard to have it play in the sanctuary.

+### Set Music (Optional)

+If the pastor instructs you to use a video during service, you will find the video in the New Hope Service folder under Skits in a folder named for the video.
+Select “4) Powerpoint” and then select the "Music Source” option.
+Browse for the music and select it to set it.
+When playing the video, you must unmute the Realtek Audio speakers and raise the volume of `Input 1` on the soundboard to have it play in the sanctuary, then press [p] to restart it and [Shift+p] to stop it.

 ### Auto Config Wizard (Optional)